Get insider access

 Miele is a German manufacturer that makes a variety of home appliances, including ovens, dishwashers, coffee machines, and vacuum cleaners.
 They mostly make canister vacuums but offer other types, like stick/handheld vacuums and even a robot vacuum.
 They usually come in several variants for different purposes, like a certain surface type or debris.
 They offer models that use a dirtbag as well as bagless vacuums.
 Miele is among the best vacuum brands you can buy from, as the majority of their product lineup offers premium build quality, strong performance, and general ease of maintenance.

-The Miele Complete C3 is the best Miele vacuum we've tested.
+The Miele Complete C3 Alize is the best Miele vacuum we've tested.
 Thanks to its powerful 1200W motor and seven levels of suction adjustment, this high-end canister vacuum can easily suck up heavy debris and large messes.
-However, the SBD 365-3 floorhead that comes with a lot of C3 variants does tend to snowplow larger material.
-A multitude of variants for different needs and budgets are available, ranging from the base C3 Calima model with an air-driven turbo head and parquet cleaner to the flagship C3 Brilliant, which has a set of easily accessible handle-mounted controls, an automatic power adjustment mode, and additional sound insulation for its already quiet motor, not to mention a trio of floorheads for cleaning almost any floor type.
+However, the SBD 365-3 floorhead (available with many variants) tends to snowplow larger material.
+There's variants for different needs and budgets, ranging from the base C3 Calima model with an air-driven turbo head and parquet cleaner to the flagship C3 Brilliant; it has a set of accessible handle-mounted controls, an automatic power adjustment mode, additional sound insulation for its already quiet motor, not to mention floorheads for cleaning almost any floor type.
+Build quality is excellent and user maintenance is remarkably simple across all models.

-Regardless of the model you go for, build quality is excellent, and user maintenance is remarkably simple.
 If you're looking for a cheaper Miele canister vacuum, the Miele Classic C1 is a good choice, though it doesn't have an onboard storage compartment and doesn't feel quite as sturdily built.
 In addition, only pricier C1 variants like the C1 Cat & Dog or C1 HomeCare come with an electrosocket for compatibility with powered heads, which is necessary for cleaning thicker carpeting.
-If you don't want to deal with the hassle of a power cord, you could also look at the Miele Triflex HX1, a cordless stick vacuum with relatively good pickup performance and build quality.
-However, its battery life isn't especially long compared to other high-end cordless stick vacuums.
+If you prefer a cordless model, check out the Miele Triflex HX2 Pro/Cat & Dog.
+It performs well on various surfaces, and its battery lasts up to two hours; however, the suction isn't quite as strong, so it'll have a harder time picking up dirt in crevices.

 See our review